Handsome (film): Plot

 LA police detective Gene Handsome visits the house of a new neighbor and meets her babysitter, Heather Dromgoole.
-The next day, Handsome and his partner, Fleur Scozzari, find Dromgoole has been murdered and dismembered outside the home of actor Talbert Bacorn in the shape of the Star of David.
+The next day, Handsome and his partner, Fleur Scozzari, find Dromgoole has been murdered and dismembered outside the home of actor Talbert Bacorn, with her body parts having been staged into the shape of the Star of David.
 Bacorn claims that at the time of the murder, he was inside caring for his neighbor's dog and watching a TV rebroadcast of one of his early films.

 Handsome's neighbor, Nora, says Dromgoole was a good babysitter despite stealing several things.
 Handsome babysits Nora's daughter so Nora can go to work.
-When she returns, Nora tells Handsome Dromgoole had a roommate, Amanda.
+When she returns, Nora tells Handsome that Dromgoole had a roommate, Amanda.

 While interviewing Amanda, Handsome and Scozzari see an extravagant body lotion on Dromgoole's dresser.
 Amanda says she believes she received it from an older man, Nora's ex, Lloyd.
 Lloyd denies a sexual relationship, saying he was a father figure.
 The medical examiner tells Handsome Dromgoole's body contains traces of an expensive skincare cream and has a round depression in her skull.

 After examining Dromgoole's phone records, Handsome confronts Lloyd, who admits he hired Dromgoole to spy on his ex-wife.
 Handsome notices Lloyd's company's coffee table book, which contains a photograph of Dromgoole and Bacorn attending the same sponsored event.
 Nora visits Handsome and during a conversation they realize they have had the same dream about escaping their current lives to live in the country and care for dogs.